Derry’s new tech event is seeking start-up pitches from women

-The LineUp, a new Startacus tech event taking place this year, will soon be calling for applications from aspiring woman start-up founders.
+The LineUp, a new Startacus tech event taking place this year, is looking for female start-up founders for its pitch competition.

 In March of this year, Derry will be hosting a new tech event called LineUp.
-The first of its kind and receiving support from Allstate NI and Startacus, the conference’s main focus will be on women in tech, tech inclusion, the future of work, and the future of education.
+With support from Allstate NI and Startacus, the conference’s main focus will be on women in tech, tech inclusion, the future of work, and the future of education.

-LineUp is set to take place on 5 March, and will comprise a one-day event during the region’s Enterprise Week.
+The one-day event, which was first announced last month, is set to take place on 5 March, during Derry and Strabane Council’s Enterprise Week.
 One of its confirmed features is an all-Ireland women in tech start-up pitch competition called The 20.

 ‘Access to a diary of connections’

-Startacus co-founder Alastair Cameron spoke about plans in the lead-up to the event and emphasised that the team is looking forward “to receiving applications from throughout the island of Ireland”.
+Startacus co-founder Alastair Cameron spoke about the event and emphasised that the team is looking forward “to receiving applications from throughout the island of Ireland”.

 The inaugural LINEUP tech event, happening in Derry, NI announces key speakers, sponsors & themes for its 5th March event >https://t.co/XCIn2oooZc